arturjordao/PruningNeuralNetworks/README.md

 # Pruning Neural Networks
-This repository provides the implementation of the method proposed in our paper "Pruning Deep Neural Networks using Partial Least Squares".
+This repository provides the implementation of the method proposed in our paper [Pruning Deep Neural Networks using Partial Least Squares](https://homepages.dcc.ufmg.br/~arturjordao/Files/Papers/BMVC_2019.pdf).
 The code in this repository is able to prune simple CNN architectures (i.e., VGG-based).
 To prune more sophisticated networks (i.e., ResNets), you can employ our method to identify potential filters to be removed and use [Keras-Surgeon](https://github.com/BenWhetton/keras-surgeon) to rebuild the network.

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)